Learn more about Velocity Partners offshore software development company

 But if I need to do a relative complex change where many variables have to be considered, I prefer to apply TDD to create a new component that handles this business feature, and then refactor the legacy code to use this component.
 This helps me create better questions about the conditions (which are the inputs to my tests) and be sure about the expected results.
 It evens help the client to understand all possible scenarios.
 The result is a TDD designed component injected into the legacy code.

 Even for new projects, I’ve found it’s not optimal to start with TDD at the very beginning, where there is much uncertainty about the requirements.
-I tend to focus on building a walking skeleton to start making early architecture decisions and understanding a little more about the type of objects I’ll be designing through tests, which at early phases may not be totally clear and may change a lot.
+I tend to focus on building a to start making early architecture decisions and understanding a little more about the type of objects I’ll be designing through tests, which at early phases may not be totally clear and may change a lot.
 This helps to greatly reduce the uncertainty and to understand the business better, which results in a better application of the TDD technique later on.

 Once you understand better the core business, you can start covering your objects with tests and start using TDD to add new features to the application, while refining your starting design.